Saved events

 This event has been organised to celebrate the 2025 Kraszna-Krausz Moving Image Book Award recipient, Screen Deep: How film and TV can solve racism and save the world by Ellen E Jones.

-Following the conversation, audience members will be invited to the cinema foyer a wine reception and book signing.
+Afterwards, audience members will be invited to the cinema foyer for a wine reception and book signing.

 Ticket prices